JayLi1209/JayLi1209/README.md

 # Hi there, I'm Yuanhe Li. 👋

-I am a sophomore at Vanderbilt University.
+I am a rising Junior at Vanderbilt University.
 Call me Jay if it's easier.

 ### Languages I used: